 Undergraduate & Graduate | 9 months |

-Non-instructional Mandatory Fee | $2,445 |
+Mandatory Student Fees | $2,489 |

-Health Insurance (see below) | $5,007 |
+Books, Supplies, Mandatory Student Health Insurance | $7,404 |

-TOTAL | $26,858 |
+TOTAL | $27,098 |

 Estimated cost for:

+All costs are approximate and subject to change.
+No international travel costs are included.
 Your Declaration of Finances should demonstrate that this amount of money is available for your expenses during the entire duration of your exchange program.
 Be sure that your bank statements or other documents indicate an amount equal to or greater than this total.
-All costs are approximate and subject to change.
 The exchange program does not cover summer term tuition.
-No international travel costs are included.

 In Oregon, university classes are called courses and are usually listed in a Schedule of Classes or an Academic Catalog or Course Catalog .
 Students need to take a combination of courses that totals 12 academic credits for undergraduate and 9 for graduates each term they are in Oregon in order to be considered a full-time student (in most cases students will take 4 courses worth 3 credits each).
 On the Course Preference form, we ask that you list as many classes as possible so that if some are not available when the time comes to register, you will still have others to fall back on.
 Flexibility is key.